-Elizabeth Yakel, PhD, is the C Olivia Frost Collegiate Professor of Information and Interim Dean at the University of Michigan School of Information.
+Andrea Forte, PhD, is Professor of Information and Dean of the University of Michigan School of Information.
 Her scholarship focuses on understanding the wide-ranging features of online life.

 Associate Dean for Faculty

 Erin Krupka is the associate dean for faculty and associate professor of information at the School of Information.
 Krupka, who joined the faculty at UMSI in 2009, served as director of the doctoral program from 2019 to 2023, and was appointed adjunct administrator in the dean’s office in 2023.